What Is an ADA Advocate?

-Advocates serve a unique and critical function in implementing the Americans with Disabilities Act to secure equal access.
-Opposing counsel will sometimes accuse them of unlicensed practice of law (UPL).
-However, the law is clear that an advocate simply ensuring the functionality of the client is protected under the ADAAA against all harassment, retaliation, false accusation and, when brought to the court’s attention, a stop is generally put to such tactics (pg.
+ADA Advocates serve a unique and critical function in implementing the Americans with Disabilities Act to secure equal access.
+The law is clear that an advocate simply ensuring the functionality of the client is protected under the ADAAA against all harassment, retaliation, and false accusation.
+When brought to the court’s attention, a stop is generally put to such tactics (pg.
 32 Unlocking Justice, 2012).

-- reviews each case to determine what accommodations based on their symptoms are needed in the courtroom or during legal proceedings.
+- based on your symptoms, review each case to determine what accommodations are needed in the courtroom during legal proceedings

-- prepares a request that is confidentially provided to the access coordinator of the court requesting the accommodations.
+- prepare a request that is confidentially provided to the access coordinator of the court, requesting the accommodations.

 - Legal professionals need to know that law schools customarily don’t teach training in the new regulations of the Americans with Disabilities Act of October 11, 2016.

 - A client with an invisible disability must be accommodated privately per federal mandates.
 A diagnosis cannot be used to determine custody, guardianship, financial management of assets – only behaviors can be used to adjudicate, not a disability.